Skip to Main Content

 Caring for your health pays off.
-Members with diabetes, who are age 18-75 are eligible for the $50 My Health Pays® reward once they have completed their retinal (eye) exam, their HbA1c test, and their kidney screening all within one calendar year (12 months).
+Members with diabetes, who are age 18-75 can earn $50 in healthy rewards once they have completed their retinal (eye) exam, their HbA1c test, and their kidney screening all within one calendar year (12 months).

 HbA1c Test